 Digitisation processes have – often through disruptive innovations – injected additional competition in many markets, be it online retailing, new transport platforms, electronic banking and brokerage, online travel agencies or new media formats.
 At the same time, a number of companies, namely Google, Amazon, Facebook, Apple and Microsoft (GAFAM), have become so valuable and (allegedly) also so powerful that competition authorities, legal scholars, economists and others social scientists and, most importantly, policymakers around the globe have become increasingly concerned about concentration and market power in digital markets.
-A number of competition authority inquiries and reports and Government commissioned policy studies reflect this growing concern.
+A number of competition authority inquiries and reports1 and Government commissioned policy studies2 reflect this growing concern.
 The present paper discusses the main competition concerns in digital markets and presents proposals for further competition policy reforms.

 What is different in the digital economy?